alirv90/cfplay/README.md

 npx tsx ./src/client.ts
 ```

-Stream will work
-1, 2, 3 will be logged after each second
+Stream will work, 1, 2, 3 will be logged after each second

 ## Cloudflare